Mac27C/Wallarm-Solutions-Engineer-Challenge/readme.md

+Technologies used: FASTAPI, Wallarm Node,Docker + Docker Compose, GoTestWaf and VSCode for the development environment.

 This project sets up a Wallarm Filtering Node in front of a FastAPI demo which is then used for integration to GoTestWAF to simulate attack traffic and test if the WAF worked.
 First thing is creating the wallarm filtering node- wallarm svsDocker image: `wallarm/node:6.3.0`